jmschrack/jmschrack.github.io/posts/UnityWebGL.md

 ```

 ## On the Javascript side
-We're going to make use of Emscripten's "__postset" command, which will emit a string directly into
+We're going to make use of Emscripten's "__postset" command, which will emit a string directly into the resulting Javascript file.
+In this case, we emit a scope level array to hold our JS callback references.
+In this simple example, we just pass the index of the callback to C#, and then use that index to invoke the callback later.

 ``` js
 JSCallbackExample__postset:'var cbIDs=[];',
 JSCallbackExample: function(){